-- No hood means you could be cold if cold-weather camping, so bring a hat
+- No hood means you could be cold if cold-weather camping (bring a hat).

-Although they sound similar, camping quilts and camping blankets are not the same thing.
+Although they sound similar, camping quilts and camping blankets are not the same things.

 The biggest difference is that camping quilts wrap three-quarters of the way around you.
-They encase you fully, except for a back.
+They encase you fully, except for the back.

-Camping blankets, meanwhile, are just that: a rectangular shaped blanket.
+Camping blankets, meanwhile, are just that: rectangular-shaped blankets.
 Unless you get an oversized one, you can’t really wrap yourself up in it properly.
 Thus, your sides could be cold if it’s a chillier night.

-Some camping blankets are insulated, made of synthetic outer coverings and inner filling.
-These types of blankets are also packable, stuffing down into small-ish sacks around a foot tall.
+Some camping blankets are insulated, with synthetic outer coverings and inner filling.
+These blankets are also packable, stuffing down into small-ish sacks around a foot tall.

-However, when searching for a camping blanket, keep in mind that a lot of manufacturers can stick the label of “camping blanket” onto anything.
+However, when searching for a camping blanket, remember that many manufacturers can stick the label “camping blanket” onto anything.
 This goes for blankets made of wool, cotton, or other similarly unsuitable fabrics.
 So just be aware of what you’re actually looking for.

-Unlike camping blankets, which we mentioned, regular blankets aren’t designed specifically for camping.
-This means they may not be as good at heat retention, condensation control.
+Unlike camping blankets, which we mentioned, regular ones aren’t designed specifically for camping.
+This means they may not be as good at heat retention or condensation control.
 Even more notable: they’ll be heavier.

 Using this method is really more for car camping.
 Specifically, it’s good for use with a cot or a sleeping pad.
 Perhaps even an airbed if you have one.